Coastal Window Treatment Design Tips

 Plan Your Window Treatments With Fresh Air In Mind

-The ocean air isn’t all bad, though.
-One of the best feelings is opening up the windows to let the coastal breeze sweep through your home.
+You may not have a coastal breeze sweeping through your home, but coastal design is best if you can open the windows and feel the fresh air.
 To do that, you want a window treatment that won’t sway or blow wildly in the breeze.
 Stay away from light drapes or curtains that only hang from a top rod, and depending on how windy your area gets, blinds may even be a bad idea.

 Instead, look for a more secure coastal window treatment, like shutters.
 By opening the panels, you can easily raise the windowpane and let in the breeze.
 Interior coastal shutters even work great with casement windows.
 And don’t worry about the humidity or moisture wreaking havoc on your shutters, as you can get your interior shutters made out of moisture-resistant Polywood®.
 This faux wood composite looks great and has a lifetime warranty to never warp, yellow, or chip.